 The Data

 The home is continuously monitored for temperature, humidity, and energy use, in order to calibrate the house and gauge the effectiveness of the design.
 Temperature and humidity data collection began in January 2017, just prior to window installation; and energy consumption data collection began in June 2019, just after occupancy.
-View the data here.
+View the data itself here; and see our latest analysis of the data here.

 The Team